 At any rate, you’ll need to whisk the cup of starter into the 120 degree milk.
 Make sure it’s entirely mixed up so that the yogurt culture is spread throughout the whole gallon.

 Once it’s mixed up, pour the milk into your quart jars.
-I’m no good at pouring from a pot, so I pour the milk into a clean pitcher and then pour it into the jars.
-Since the milk usually develops some skin at some point during the heating process, I like to strain my it through a small wire mesh strainer while I’m pouring it into the jars.
+I’m no good at pouring from a pot, so I pour the milk into a clean pitcher and then pour it into the jars, using a funnel.

 After three hours, remove the jars to the fridge.
 The yogurt should be fairly firm at this point.
 It will firm up more in the fridge, though, so don’t panic if it’s still a little sloshy.

 Once it’s been refrigerated, your yogurt should be about this thick.